• Skip to main content

 If the reason for your termination is the accumulation of additional tax debt, you might be required to pay off the new balance before you can reinstate the installment agreement.
 In some situations, you may be able to roll the new tax debt into your existing payment plan.

-The IRS may offer a restructured agreement based on its assessment of your ability to pay.
-Even if you reinstate your installment agreement, the IRS can still file a federal tax lien.
+Lastly, the IRS may offer a restructured agreement based on its assessment of your financial situation, as well as require you to set up auto-pay for your monthly payments.
+Understand that even if you successfully reinstate your installment agreement, the IRS can still file a federal tax lien.

 What to do if you are facing default